HL7/fhircast-docs/docs/launch-scenarios.md

+!!! info "Implementator guidance"
-!!! info This page contains guidance to implementers and is not part of the normative-track [FHIRcast specification](../specification).
+    This page contains guidance to implementers and is not part of the normative-track [FHIRcast specification](../specification/STU2).

 # App launch scenarios and session discovery